-FIGURE 5: CONSUMPTION AND ADVANCE INFORMATION AT THE BORROWING LIMIT information at the beginning of year t + 1.
+In the Italian data, there is a mismatch between the moment when consumption decisions are made and when households are asked for their expected earnings.
+While consumption expenditures are reported for the year t, expected earnings refer to period t + 2 based on information at the beginning of year t + 1.
 The economic model can be used to resolve this mismatch and to investigate how current consumption decisions c{it} react to changes in current earnings expectations $E{it} y{it+1}$.
 The results of this exercise can be found in Table 5.